-NONE No column actions are defined.
+\NONE No column actions are defined.
+Other values (up to 100 repetitions):

-Element 1 : Column id.
+Element 1: Column id.

 Specify the column letter of the column to which the action is applied, using Excel-style column letters (A=first column, B=second etc.)